ZanderBrown/Tiborcim/README.md

 The plan is to a create a source to source (or trans-)complier to take Tiborcim a custom language with syntax as close to BBC BASIC as possible and generate MicroPython code for the BBC Micro:Bit

 ## Tibc.py
 The 'compiler'.
-Why the name? cc, vbc, valax, tsc... sort of set a trend and tiborcimc was a bit long.
+Why the name? cc, vbc, valac, tsc... sort of set a trend and tiborcimc was a bit long.

 ### Usage
 `tibc.py [-h] [-p] [source] [target]`